 Applications and scripts with hard-coded size slugs must be updated to take advantage of these new plans.
-In order to provide a transition period, 1st Generation Droplet plans will continue to be available via the API using the legacy size slugs until July 1st, 2018.
+In order to provide a transition period, 1st Generation Droplet plans will continue to be available via the API using the legacy size slugs.
+We will provide additional notice before their removal.

 The table below shows the new 2nd Generation Standard Droplet plans along with their corresponding size slug.
 For always up-to-date information on available plans and pricing, please see our pricing page.

 |Standard||s-1vcpu-1gb||1||1 GB||25 GB||1 TB||$5|

 |Standard||s-1vcpu-3gb||1||3 GB||60 GB||3 TB||$15|